First published May 28, 2016, updated Sept 8, 2021

-One of the many FAQs I receive is “How do I achieve what I want in life?”
+One of the questions I receive regularly is “How do I get what I want in life?”

-I respond with a number of questions, a suggestion to do a very important activity and some tips, all of which are outlined below.
+I respond with several questions, a suggestion to do a very important activity, and some tips, all of which are outlined below.

-- If you don’t know what you want, you’ll never get what you heart desires
+- If you don’t know what you want, you’ll never get what your heart desires

 - If you don’t know where you’re headed, you’ll think you’ve arrived when, in fact, you are lost

-- The best way to begin to get clarity on values, vision, what you want, your Purpose and how to plan to get from where you are today to your idea of your best day living your best life is by doing the activity below
+- The best way to begin to get clarity on values, vision, what you want, your Purpose, and how to plan to get from where you are today to your idea of your best day living your best life is by doing the Ideal Day in your Ideal Lifestyle activity below

 - Then use the tips to help you get there (if you need more than tips, click on them to get more help)